-Our #1 Rated Windmill Palm Tree, a Cold-Hardy Palm Tree, tolerates sub-zero temps for short periods, grows slowly, and is super easy to maintain.
+Our #1 Rated Windmill Palm Tree, a cold-hardy palm tree, tolerates temperatures down to 5°F and drops down to 0°F for short periods.
+It grows slowly, and is super easy to maintain.

 Windmill Palm Trees are a fantastic choice if you are looking for a palm that can tolerate colder temperatures.
 The Windmill Palm, also known as the Trachycarpus Fortunei, is our top pick for a cold-hardy palm.
 These palms are slow growers and super easy to maintain, making them a great choice for those who don't want to spend a lot of time on upkeep.
 Windmill Palm Trees will do best in full sun to partial shade and can tolerate a wide range of soils as long as they are well-draining.
 If you are looking for a palm that can add a touch of the tropics to your landscape without a lot of hassle, the Windmill Palm Tree is a great choice.

 Atlanta Palms is proud to offer Windmill Palm Trees for local delivery and installation.
 If you are interested in adding a Windmill Palm Tree to your landscape, contact us today and we would be happy to help you choose the right palm for your space.

 Why Choose a Windmill Palm?